-BRIEF-Petrowest Corporation announces waiver extension
+BRIEF-Petrowest corporation announces waiver extension

 * Petrowest Corporation announces waiver extension

-* Lenders extended waiver period for non-compliance with financial covenants under their respective loan agreements from April 13 to April 21 Source text for Eikon: Further company coverage:
+* Petrowest - lenders extended waiver period for non-compliance with financial covenants under respective loan agreements from March 31 to April 13 Source text for Eikon: Further company coverage:

 NEW YORK, June 14 An investment company is planning to offer a novel kind of fund that would offer U.S. investors direct access to foreign stocks, while tamping down the risk of currency declines, regulatory filings showed on Wednesday.